maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 * XStream 1.4
 * Apache Velocity 1.7
 * Apache Tiles 2.2.2 (note: to be deprecated as of Spring Framework 4.1, with Tiles 3.0.3 recommended)
+* Apache HttpComponents 4.3 (for Spring's http.client package; as of Spring Framework 4.1, it'll be required for all of Spring)
 * Apache POI 3.7
 * Apache Derby 10.8